 The Club’s main activities are providing coached sessions and white water kayaking both on the River Calder and on trips away.
 However, club members take part in a wide range of other paddlesport disciplines.

-In the summer we run a number of beginners courses on the river at Sowerby Bridge, while in the winter we run pool sessions at Sowerby Bridge baths which are suitable for complete beginners.
+In the summer we run a number of beginners courses on the river at Sowerby Bridge, while in the winter we run pool sessions at local swimming baths, which are suitable for complete beginners.
 Click here for more details

 The beginners courses on the river usually start in early May, the dates for these appear on our website (usually in early March).
 These will take you right through all the foundation skills and leads to the BCU 1 Star Award.
 The cost for a beginner’s courses are free, but we do require you to become a member of the club for the year (to the following March), use of all the necessary equipment (kayak, paddle, buoyancy aid helmet) and the coached sessions.
 If there is more than one member of a family doing a beginner’s course then the cost is still just the cost of a family membership of the Club (see our membership pages for current costs).